JunyaoPu/junyaopu.github.io/_posts/2022-05-02-AI-Development-Day-2.markdown

 # Achievements
 After reading the post and information provided in the links

-* You should be able to transfer files efficiently and freely between your local/cloud machine and an AWS S3 bucket.
+* Able to transfer files efficiently and freely between the local/cloud machine and an AWS S3 bucket.

 # What's next
-Now that we have set up a cloud storage and machine on AWS, let's dive into deep learning!
+Have set up a cloud storage and machine on AWS, let's dive into deep learning!